Our South Tyrol

-South Tyrol is Italy’s northernmost province and lies on the southern side of the Alps, surrounded by a fantastic mountain panorama.
-The cohabitation of German, Italian and Ladin characterizes the country and its culture, where farmers converse in over 40 german dialects.
-The mild climate, the fertile soil and the Alpine landscape, which influences the production of milk and apples as well as wine and smoked ham to seeming perfection, are just a few examples.
-Farmers with years of experience at their disposal, capable of making a living in the steepest of regions, also play a role.
+South Tyrol is the northernmost province of Italy and is situated on the south side of the Alps, surrounded by a fantastic mountain panorama.
+The interplay of German, Italian and Ladin characterizes the country and its culture, and over 40 dialects are spoken.
+The mild climate, the fertile soil and the alpine landscapes ensure that milk and apples as well as wine and bacon can be produced here.
+Added to this is the many years of experience of the farmers, who know how to farm even in the steepest areas.

-After all, the people of South Tyrol and their culture make the difference.
-It is the meeting place of the three languages, a mixture of southern ease and rural sense of Tradition and the influence of true South Tyrolean personalities and luminaries that combined to shape this province.
+In the end, however, it is the people and their culture that make South Tyrol what it is: It is the meeting of the three language groups, the mixture of southern serenity and farming tradition and the influence of South Tyrolean characters and celebrities that have helped shape the country.